 The adage “teamwork makes dreamwork” extends to cybercriminals as well.
-To launch more successful cyberattacks, malicious actors with different specialized skills have conglomerated to form Cybercrime as a Service (CaaS).
+To launch more successful cyberattacks, malicious actors with different specialised skills have conglomerated to form Cybercrime as a Service (CaaS).

-We’re now seeing people and groups specialize in various parts of the attack lifecycle.
-This means that we’re likely going to see less mistakes made leading to detections, and we should expect multiple groups colonizing an infected network.
+We’re now seeing people and groups specialise in various parts of the attack lifecycle.
+This means that we’re likely going to see less mistakes made leading to detections, and we should expect multiple groups colonising an infected network.

 Within CaaS there are four types of cyber crime groups: